Accreditation

 Fidelity to the model and standards of practise

-Any Accredited BUSS® practitioner whose practise is deemed to fall short of the standards required of a BUSS® Practitioner, or whose practise brings the model into disrepute, will be removed from the register of Accredited BUSS® Practitioners.
+Any Accredited BUSS® Practitioner whose practise is deemed to fall short of the standards required of a BUSS® Practitioner, or whose practise brings the model into disrepute, will be removed from the register of Accredited BUSS® Practitioners.

-BUSS® is working hard to respond to the high demand for training.
+The BUSS® team is working hard to respond to the high demand for training.
 All information is correct at this time but may be subject to change in the future.
 Any queries about this process should be directed to Sarah Lloyd, Director of BUSS Model Ltd: sarah.lloyd@bussmodel.org

-Date: 16/06/2023
+Date: 21/08/2024

 If you would like to search for anything on our website, please type here and click ‘search’